 Are you between the ages of 21 and 50?
 Are you a current classroom teacher … or hold at least a Bachelor’s Degree in Education?
-This program is a great opportunity for global teaching experience to enhance your career, while getting paid.
+This program is a great opportunity for global teaching experience to enhance your career, while getting paid a monthly stipend.

 2-months in June and July or July and August

 Perfect for summer vacation